Honda Civic Insurance Rates

 Rates are averaged for all Honda Civic models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for Cheaper Honda Civic Insurance
+How to Find Cheaper Honda Civic Insurance

-- Increasing policy deductibles could save as much as $600 each year
+- Increasing policy deductibles can save approximately $600 each year

 Now that you have a better understanding of how Honda Civic car insurance rates are determined, the next step is to find out what your policy might look like.
 Take advantage of our free quote tool below to compare Honda Civic insurance costs from multiple companies.